-The genetically modified potatoes obtained from the proposed field trials are not intended for use in the production of foodstuffs or animal feed.
-The alteration of the starch composition of the genetically modified potato plants within the scope of the proposed release is not expected to pose any threat to human or animal health, or to the environment.
-No new proteins will be generated in the plant as a consequence of the genetic modification.
+The genetically modified potatoes are not intended for use in the production of foodstuffs or animal feed in the proposed field trials.
+Within the scope of the proposed experiments neither the expression of Rpi-blb1 and Rpi-blb2 from the wild potato S. bulbocastanum nor the altered resistance of the genetically modified potato plants to P. infestans are expected to pose risks to human or animal health or to the environment.